Yet another primer on the electronics industry

 For more advice on writing good performance objectives, see the Appendix (Writing Performance Objectives).

-After reading a finished performance profile the candidate should know exactly what will be expected of her once she joins the company.
+After reading a finished performance profile the candidate should know exactly what will be expected of them once they join the company.
 A good performance profile can serve as an on-boarding document and as the basis of future performance reviews.
 And it does not stop there!
 The logic of writing performance objectives and understanding a person’s opportunity gap can be used to continuously “rehire” people within your company and get them psyched for the next step they and your company will take.

 Note: We often include some bullet points that are not proper performance objectives in our performance profiles (“attend insight hours and fun team events”).
 Their purpose is to illustrate that Luminovo is an awesome place to work at.
 Do not confuse them with proper performance objectives.